Students with disabilities

 3. Monitoring of DAPs

 It is the responsibility of Schools to ensure that their DAPs are accurate and up to date.
-The University Quality Audit will periodically audit School adherence to Quality Manual requirements.
+The University Teaching and Learning Review process will be used to audit school adherence to Quality Manual requirements periodically.

 Teaching Timetable Arrangements for Students who have a Disability